oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/domain-home-in-image/_index.md

-Make a copy of the `create-domain-inputs.yaml` file, update it with the correct values, and run the create script, pointing it at your inputs file and an output directory, along with username and password for the WebLogic administrator:
+Make a copy of the `create-domain-inputs.yaml` file, update it with the correct values, and run the create script, pointing it at your inputs file and an output directory, along with user name and password for the WebLogic administrator:

 ```shell
 $ ./create-domain.sh \